housecurve/housecurve.github.io/docs/manual/measure_setup.md

 When time aligning speakers, this setting should be disabled.
 The change in phase slope and group delay is needed to measure alignment.

+## Internal Mic Location
+Choose which internal microphone to use for measurement.
+By default, HouseCurve uses the bottom microphone on iPhones and the top microphone on iPads.

 ## Internal Mic Compensation
 The average built in iPhone/iPad is reasonably flat, but begins to roll off below ~60 Hz and above ~16 KHz.
 Internal Mic Compensation applies a moderate boost to correct this.
 The boost curve is +6 dB at 30 Hz, tapering to zero at 60 Hz.
 Likewise, at 16 KHz, the boost is zero and this increases to 6 dB at 20 KHz.